-There are two types of categories or, in terms of set theory, two kinds of sets: audio categories (sgra-spyi) and meaning/object categories (don-spyi).
+There are two types of categories or, in terms of set theory, two kinds of sets: audio categories (sgra-spyi) and object/meaning categories (don-spyi).

 - An audio category would be, for example, the category of the sound of the word “dog.”

-- A meaning/object category would be, for example, the category of all objects that can be classified as dogs and as the meaning of the audio category “dog.”
+- An object/meaning category would be, for example, the category of all objects that can be classified as dogs and as the meaning of the audio category “dog.”

-Each of these two types of categories is an imputation on the status of being a specific member of the category.
-This means that a category and the status of being a specific member of a category arise dependently on each other.
-A category cannot exist independently of the status of being a specific member of a category, and the status of being a specific member of a category cannot exist independently of a category.
+Each of these two types of categories is an imputation on a conceptually implied member of the category.
+This means that a category and a conceptually implied member of the category arise dependently on each other.
+Neither of the two create each other; neither of the two can exist independently of each other; and neither of the two can be cognized independently of each other.

-A new object category and the status of being a specific member of that new category, such as with the object category “dark matter,” may have a start to their existence as validly knowable objects with the initial proposal of the theory of dark matter.
-But, being static phenomena, categories and being a specific member of that category do not grow organically from causes and conditions like a flower does from a seed, water, soil and sunshine.
+A new object category and a conceptually implied member of that new category, such as with the object category “dark matter,” may have a start to their existence as validly knowable objects with the initial proposal of the theory of dark matter.
+But, being static phenomena, categories do not grow organically from causes and conditions like a flower does from a seed, water, soil and sunshine.
 Moreover, they do not change from moment to moment like a flower does as it grows and then withers.

 The Meaning of “Mental Labeling”

-Items that can be fit into a category as a specific member of it include both static and nonstatic phenomena, although they do not necessarily have to be fit into a category in order to be validly cognized.
+Items that can be fit into a category as a specific member of it include both static and nonstatic phenomena, but these items do not necessarily have to be fit into a category in order to be validly cognized.
 Except for categories themselves, other static phenomena and all nonstatic phenomena can also be cognized non-conceptually.

-Often there are many associations that go along with a category, which in this case would be the various meaning categories of what dogs mean to us, for instance “cute” or “danger.”
-But when we just see the animal, although that animal is in fact a dog, not a cat, we do not yet think, “This is a dog” and we do not yet make any associations.
+Often there are many associations that go along with the concept of something, which in this case would be the various meaning categories of what dogs mean to us, for instance “cute” or “danger.”
+But when we just see the animal, although that animal is in fact a dog, not a cat or anything else, we do not yet think, “This is a dog” and we do not yet make any associations.